Chapter I: Counting the Nines — Where Quantum Actually Stands

 Holistic Benchmarks: Quantum Volume and CLOPS

-Individual metrics-qubit count, gate fidelity, coherence time-each tell only part of the story.
+Individual metrics—qubit count, gate fidelity, coherence time—each tell only part of the story.
 Two holistic benchmarks attempt to capture system-level performance: Quantum Volume (QV) measures the largest random circuit a quantum computer can execute reliably, capturing the interplay of qubit count, connectivity, gate fidelity, and crosstalk in a single number.
-Quantinuum's H2 system holds the current record at QV 2^25 (approximately 33.6 million, achieved September 2025)-several orders of magnitude above competing platforms.
+Quantinuum's H2 system holds the current record at QV 2^20 (approximately 1,048,576)—several orders of magnitude above competing platforms.
 IBM's Eagle-class processors have achieved QV 2^7 (128).
 QV provides a useful cross-platform comparison but has limitations: it measures a specific random circuit structure, not necessarily performance on practical algorithms.
 Circuit Layer Operations Per Second (CLOPS) measures how many quantum circuit layers a system can execute per second, capturing not just gate speed but also the classical control overhead, compilation time, and data transfer latency that determine real-world throughput.
 IBM's systems lead on CLOPS due to fast superconducting gate times and optimized classical control infrastructure.
 Together, QV and CLOPS provide a more complete picture than any single metric.
-Their omission from most quantum computing discussions-including, until this section, this report-reflects the field's tendency to emphasize whichever individual metric a given platform leads on.
+Their omission from most quantum computing discussions—including, until this section, this report—reflects the field's tendency to emphasize whichever individual metric a given platform leads on.

 Think of it this way: individual specs are like a car's horsepower, steering precision, and fuel tank size.
 Holistic benchmarks are like lap times—they measure how the whole car performs on the track, not just one component.
 No single number tells you everything, which is why serious evaluation requires looking at multiple metrics together.